-- To review all the alerts for those resources in scheduled downtime (SDT) and address potential issues before SDT ends.
+- Review all the alerts for those resources in scheduled downtime (SDT) and address potential issues before SDT ends.

-- To identify alerts that have been active for a long period of time and then tune your thresholds to reduce future occurrences of similar alerts.
+- Identify alerts that have been active for a long period of time and then tune your thresholds to reduce future occurrences of similar alerts.

-- To evaluate how long it takes for users to acknowledge alerts.
+- Evaluate how long it takes for users to acknowledge alerts.

-- To deliver a daily report that includes all alerts from the past 24 hours.
+- Deliver a daily report that includes all alerts from the past 24 hours.

 - Because the report can show you how much a threshold was exceeded, you can determine which thresholds need adjusting.

 - You can also use this daily report to determine if alert notifications should be routed to email, text, and so on, and adjust your alert rules.